pyexcel/pyexcel-xlsx/README.rst

 ================================================================================

-If your company has embedded pyexcel and its components into a revenue generating product, please `support me on patreon <https://www.patreon.com/bePatron?u=5537627>`_ to maintain the project and develop it further.
+If your company has embedded pyexcel and its components into a revenue generating product, please support me on `patreon <https://www.patreon.com/bePatron?u=5537627>`_ or `bounty source <https://salt.bountysource.com/teams/chfw-pyexcel>`_ to maintain the project and develop it further.

-If you are an individual, you are welcome to support me too on patreon and for however long you feel like.
-As a patreon, you will receive
+If you are an individual, you are welcome to support me too and for however long you feel like.
+As my backer, you will receive
 `early access to pyexcel related contents <https://www.patreon.com/pyexcel/posts>`_.

+And your issues will get prioritized if you would like to become my patreon as `pyexcel pro user`.

 With your financial support, I will be able to invest a little bit more time in coding, documentation and writing interesting posts.